Do you want to know how to work with Section 8?

 There is a right way…and there’s a wrong way!

-In this post I am interviewing one of our property managers, Wayne McGinnis.
-The great thing about Wayne is that he is not only a tremendous property manager, but he’s also a former Birmingham Section 8 Inspector.
+In this post I am interviewing a friend, Wayne McGinnis.
+The great thing about Wayne is that he is a former Birmingham Section 8 Inspector.

 This gives him what I like to call ‘Street Cred‘.